MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage.md

 ![Windows Update for Business values in Registry Editor](images/wip-4-biz-reg-xs.png "ADD")

 NOTE: Once a policy has been set, the device must be restarted for the policy to be activated.

-### Track devices
-You can use Device Health in Windows Analytics to monitor devices running Insider Preview builds.
-This can be useful for identifying device, device driver and application issues.
-See [Using Device Health to monitor Insider Preview builds](https://insider.windows.com/en-us/for-business-device-health/).

 ## Related Topics
 * [Deploy updates using Windows Update for Business](https://docs.microsoft.com/windows/deployment/update/waas-manage-updates-wufb)